 Revenue Recognition - The Financial Accounting Standards Board (FASB) amended its standards related to revenue recognition.
 This amendment replaces all existing revenue recognition guidance and provides a single, comprehensive revenue recognition model for all contracts with customers.
 The guidance provides a five-step analysis of transactions to determine when and how revenue is recognized.
 Other major provisions include capitalization of certain contract costs, consideration of the time value of money in the transaction price and allowing estimates of variable consideration to be recognized before contingencies are resolved in certain circumstances.
 The amendment also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in those judgments and assets recognized from costs incurred to fulfill a contract.
 The standard allows either full or modified retrospective adoption effective for nonpublic entities for annual periods beginning after December 15, 2019, and any interim periods within annual reporting periods that begin after December 15, 2020.
-The Organization is in the process of evaluating the impact the amendment will have on the financial statements.
+The Organization has adopted the new standard utilizing the modified retrospective adoption for 2020.
+The adoption of the new standard did not materially change revenue recognition.